Results tagged ‘ hideki matsui ’

 The second contract the Yankees gave Matsui (four years, $52 million) after the 2005 season, did not turn out as well for New York.
 The wrist mishap ended Hideki’s consecutive game streak of over 1,700 (started in Japan and continued during his first 518 games as a Yankee.)
 After the broken wrist, he missed close to forty percent of the Yankee’s regular-season games during the next three seasons with an assortment of ailments and injuries including two very painful knees.

 Matsui then put together a memorable final year in pinstripes in 2009.
 During the regular season he blasted 28 home runs and drove in ninety.
 But he saved his very best effort for the 2009 World Series.
 He hit .615 in fourteen plate appearances against the Phillies with three home runs and 8 RBIs.
 I had the pleasure of seeing him hit one of those round-trippers live, at Game 2 at the Stadium.
 His Game 6 performance will remain one for the ages.
 Matsui drove in six of the seven Yankee runs with a homer, double and single and was named the Series MVP.
-Since he hit 332 home runs while playing in Japan, Matsui has now (as of today) hit 507 combined home runs during his career.
+Since he hit 332 home runs while playing in Japan, Matsui ended up with 507 combined home runs during his career.

 Matsui’s quiet brilliance during his seven seasons in the Bronx made him one of my favorite Yankees.
 “Godzilla” announced his retirement from baseball on December 27, 2012.